jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 The following are the best methods for reducing fragmentation:

-* If you are using SQL Server 2000, you can use DBCC INDEXDEFRAGto defragment an index without completely rebuilding it.
-This can be done online while users are accessing and updating the index.
 * DBCC DBREINDEX can be used to rebuild all indexes on the table.
 Users cannot access the table while this command runs.
 * Running DROP INDEX and CREATE INDEX to rebuild the indexes will eliminate any fragmentation.
 However, this can be complicated when the index you need to defrag supports a constraint such as a Primary Key.
 SQL Server will not let you drop the primary key while there are foreign keys referencing it.
 This problem can be alleviated somewhat by using the DROP_EXISTING clause of CREATE INDEX.
 Again, the table will be unavailable to users while this runs.